-Statistical Analysis: The data was analyzed using one way analysis of variance (ANOVA).
-Data were tabulated as mean ± SEM (Standard error of mean); p value < 0.05 was considered significant.
+Statistical Analysis: The data were analyzed using a one-way analysis of variance (ANOVA).
+Data were tabulated as mean ± SEM (Standard error of the mean); p-value < 0.05 was considered significant.

-RESULTS: An extractive value of the methanol fraction (crude extract) the Bixa orellana leaves is 14.05%.
+RESULTS: An extractive value of the methanol fraction (crude extract) the Bixa orellana leaves 14.05%.

 TABLE 1: RESULTS OF PHYTOCHEMICAL ANALYSIS OF BIXA ORELLANA

 - = absent, + = trace/mildly present, ++ = moderately present, +++ = abundantly present.

 TABLE 2: PERCENTAGE PHYTOCHEMICAL CONTENT OF B. ORELLANA